-Well, but was not the country rapidly rising under Grattan's Parliament, and has it not been as rapidly sinking ever since?
-The Statement laid before Mr. Gladstone in answer to his invitation to Lord de Vesci by the Loyal Irish Patriotic Union gives returns and figures in reply to this question.
-In the ten years preceding the rebellion of '98 Irish shipping had gone down from sixty thousand tons to fifty-three.
-I speak in round numbers.
-In the last two years before the Union it was only thirty-five thousand tons a year, if equally divided between the two.
-The number of new ships built in the ten years preceding the Union went down from fifty to eighteen.
-Taking the exports of "the growth, produce, and manufactures of Ireland" for the fourteen years previous to the Union, the falling off was 30 per cent. or more on every article except five, in a table, including fifteen, while in wheat, barley, wool, &c., the falling off was 50 per cent.
-In the nine years preceding the Union the Irish Debt had increased TEN TIMES; from two millions and less than a-half to twenty-five and more than a-half.
+Well, but was not the country rapidly rising under Grattan's Parliament, and has it not been as rapidly Sinking ever since?
+The Statement laid before Mr. Gladstone in answer to his invitation to Lord de Vesci by the Loyal Irish Patriotic Union gives returns and figures in reply to the figures in reply to this question.

-Just as in the East all old buildings are ascribed by the Arabs to King Solomon, so in Dublin all public buildings are ascribed to the eighteen years Trinity College, the of Grattan's Parliament.
-Royal Exchange, the central portion of the Bank were there before those years.
-The Custom House had been begun ere those years set in, but took ten years in building, and was described in Grattan's Parliament as "A monument of Irish folly and corruption."
-The Post Office and King's Inns were built after the Union.
-The Four Courts and the Eastern and Western Fronts of the Bank were built during the eighteen years.
+preceding the rebellion of '98 Irish shipping had gone down from sixty thousand tons to fifty-three.
+I speed I speak in round numbers.
+In the last two years before the Union it was only thirty-five thousand tons ? tons a year, if equally divided between the two.
+The number of new ships built in the ten years preceding the Union went down from fifty to eighteen Taking the exports of "the growth, produce, and manufactures of Ireland, for the fourteen years in manufactures of Ireland, for the fourteen years previous to the Union, the falling off was 30 per cent. cent. or more on every article except five, in a table, including the control of including fifteen, while in wheat, barley, wool, &c., the fall: the falling off was 50 per cent.
+In the nine years preced: preceding the Union the Irish Debt had increased TEN TIMES.
+Times; from two millions and less than a-half to twenty-five and more than a-half.

-These facts have some bearing upon the assertion that England robbed Ireland of her legislature out of jealousy of her growing commerce, and in order to put it down; they are strongly corroborated by public incidents of the years in which the jealousy is alleged to have been excited.
+Just as in the East all old buildings are ascribed the A. Dublin all by the Arabs to King Solomon, so in Dublin all Public harabs to King Solomon, so inchteen years Public buildings are ascribed to the eighteen years of Great College, the Trinity College, the b Grattan's Parliament.
+Royal Exchange, the central portion of the Bank Were the Custom House Were there before those years.
+The Custom House The Custom but took ten had been begun ere those years.
+The Custom years in horizont ten grants in Grants in horizont ten grants in horizo years in building, and was described in Grattan's Par-liament and corrupliament as "A monument of Irish folly and corruption."
+The were built tion."
+The Post Office and King's Inns were built after the Tr after the Union.
+The Four Courts and the Eastern and Wood Pool of the Post Office and King's Inns we Eastern and Wood Pool of the Ea and Western Fronts of the Bank were built during the eighteen eighteen years.
+These facts have some bearing upon the assertion at Engle that England robbed Ireland of her legislature out of Jealousy of jealousy of her growing commerce, and in order to put it don put it down; they are strongly corroborated by public incidents. incidents of the years in which the jealousy is alleged to have her to have been excited.
 If all branches of trade were steadily and yet rapidly declining, it was in the face of a system of bounties-bounties on flax, on ships, on silk, on coarse linen, on refined sugar, on fish; and even bounties on the carriage to Dublin of corn and coals.
 The committee blessed with the patronage of these bounties bore the name of the Scrambling Committee.

-Statement submitted to the Prime Minister.
-Especially Part III.
+In the ten years Statement submitted to the Prime Minister.
+Especially art III.